Bachelor of Arts | College of Arts and Science

 There are no additional admission requirements for this program.

 What courses would I take?

 The Bachelor of Arts in Geography degree offers students a strong foundation in base geographic ideas and knowledge, while offering them flexibility to explore their interests.
 The major consists of:

-Geography is also an ideal major to pair with co-majors such as Environmental Science or Sustainability.
+Geography is an ideal major to pair with co-majors such as Environmental Science or Sustainability.
 Several courses count for both majors.
-These options allow a student to significantly strengthen their training in natural science, while also studying the many linkages between environmental and human systems.
+These options allow students to significantly strengthen their training in natural science, while also studying the many linkages between environmental and human systems.